UPDATE

 Crude oil prices have spiked amid supply concerns, geopolitical tensions.

-Energy commodities are surging early on Thursday, with Brent-WTI spread widening and Middle East grades like Murban outperforming due to regional risk premiums.
+Early on Thursday, the Brent-WTI spread widened and Middle East grades like Murban outperforming due to regional risk premiums.

 Global oil and gas prices have shown strong upward momentum amid continuing geopolitical tensions, recent market data shows.